 “We respect our developer’s need to be individuals, and their open source code contributed under a personal ID represents them and their resume” said Moore.
 “Often our contributors will have a personal GitHub ID and an IBM GitHub ID.
 We use tooling to track contributions under both IDs to ensure everyone gets credit towards our recognition program.”

 IBM has a program called IBM Developer, which is a technology-based resource, where developers can discover ways to get involved with open source.
-The company also introduced the global challenge (in conjunction with the Linux Foundation) which takes projects and assists them in getting to market.
+The company also introduced the Call for Code global challenge (in conjunction with the Linux Foundation) which takes projects and assists them in getting to market.